Serving Beef Brisket and Need to Know How Much to Serve and How to Cook

 What is Shrinkage?
 Raw Brisket Versus Cooked Brisket:

 If you have 5 pounds of raw brisket, how much meat will you have after you cook the meat?
 Shrinkage is the meat you will have left after cooking.
 Meat shrinkage happens when meat cooks and the water content, juices, and fat cook down.
 This means you have less meat than when you started.
+All meat has some shrinkage.
+The higher the heat, the more shrinkage will occur.
+This is a great fact to know especially when cooking ground beef with a higher fat content.

 You will be purchasing X pound of raw brisket, and the uncooked weight will shrink more if you prepare smoked brisket than if you cook it with a damp method like braising.
 (Braising is to cook meat or vegetables by heating them slowly with oil and moisture in a tightly sealed container).
 Smoking a brisket can cause the meat to shrink by 30-40 percent.
 However, braising will result in less shrinking.
 So if you have a 5 lb. raw brisket, after cooking you can be left with 3 lbs.
 At 2-3 servings per pound, you will get about 6-9 servings.